OpenTechStrategies/ots-bookkeeping/README.md

 bookkeeping and light accounting.
 This repository holds various tools to help with that.

+# Setup

+Set the `OTS_BOOKKEEPING` environment variable to the absolute path of the directory containing this code.
+Our convention is that programs using this code will locate it by examining that environment variable.

+# What's here

+## ots-bean-check

+A script that runs OTS-specific checks on a Beancount file (for example, checking that the entries are in chronological order).

 ## share_postings.py

 `share_postings.py` is a beancount plugin that enables you to